Service

 The American Gas Association is committed to reducing greenhouse gas emissions through smart innovation, new and modernized infrastructure, and advanced technologies that maintain reliable, resilient and affordable energy service choices for consumers.

-Portrait of the chair of the AGA board, Jerry Norcia
+Portrait of the chair of the AGA board, Sid McAnnally

 A Message From the AGA